Ex-Google engineer charged in Uber self-driving theft case

 “He didn’t steal anything, from anyone,” the statement said.
 “This case rehashes claims already discredited in a civil case that settled more than a year.”

 Prosecutors say Levandowski turned himself in earlier Tuesday.
+He was to appear in court later in the afternoon.

 During the Waymo trial, Kalanick conceded that Uber needed to develop self-driving cars to survive.
 But he denied that he ever resorted to stealing technology from Google, whom he believed was an ally until he began to suspect the company intended to launch its own ride-hailing service consisting entirely of its robotic vehicles.